 The program leases office facilities under an operating lease from the City of Sarasota in accordance with an interlocal agreement between the Program and the City of Sarasota.
-The lease was renewed in October of 2012 for a 5 year term.
-Rent increased October 1, 2014 by the consumer price index (CPI) up to a maximum of 5%.
-Current year rent expense was \$29,891.
+The lease was renewed in October of 2020 for a 3 year term.
+Current year rent expense was \$31,512.

-Future commitments under the lease agreement are approximately \$30,760 for the next three years.
+Future commitments under the lease agreement are approximately \$32,000 for the next two years.